harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 **Best Practice:** import a problem without selecting a contest.
 You add a problem to a contest at the bottom of the contest's edit form.
 Make a special test contest in which you add a problem to test, and test it with a test user which submits the solutions.
 By using a special test contest we separate the course contests used in production from the testing contest.
 Otherwise we would need to filter out the submissions of the testuser from the student users when doing the grading.
 You can also import the problem directly to test contest if it needs testing.

-**REMARK**: when importing a problem as an user with **admin role** which is also **belonging to a team**, then on import the solutions in the problem's zipfile are directly judge.
+**REMARK**: when importing a problem **into a contest** as an user with **admin role** which is also **belonging to a team**, then on import the solutions in the problem's zipfile are directly judge.
 We can then directly verify that our solutions are also correct in DOMjudge and are done within the timelimit.
 Reference: ["Testing jury solutions" section in the DOMjudge documentation](https://www.domjudge.org/snapshot/manual/config-basic.html#testing-jury-solutions).
 DOMjudge claims you can also later upload  a zipfile containing only the problem's solutions as another user with **admin role**  and which is **belonging to a team** where the zipfile still needs to adhere to the problem format.
 However I never succeeded to get this to work!
 Maybe there is a bug breaking this feature??
 This feature is also underdocumented.
 I personally prefer separating importing and testing, and do the testing in a separate test contest which separates testing concern from production concern.
 See 'Best practice' above.